 At our school, each year builds on the year before, but we also welcome new students at every level of study.
 Although each grade engages with themes and topics central to Judaism (including Jewish holidays, Torah, rituals, and the formation of Jewish identity), each grade also has its own specific themes and learning outcomes.
 In addition to major themes and sub-topics for each grade, the information below also identifies skills and middot (Jewish values) related to the curriculum that we aim to explore and cultivate throughout our program.

-Our program takes place on Thursday afternoons, 4:15 – 6:15 pm, from September to May.
-Classes begin, September (2017 date TBD).
+Our program takes place on Thursday afternoons, 4:15 – 6:15 PM, from September to May.

 The Danforth Jewish Circle membership generously supports our Children’s Program by providing core funding, as well as tuition bursaries to families in need.
 Special thanks go to the Jewish Connection Partnership, Miles Nadal JCC, and the UJA Federation of Greater Toronto, whose grants have enabled our program to flourish and grow.